What is ERP and How Does It Work? | Complete Overview

 2. Larger businesses with complex IT infrastructures may prefer on-premise ERP to have more control over their data and systems.

-If you're in a specific industry, like manufacturing or retail, there are ERP systems designed to meet your unique needs.
+If you're in a specific industry, like manufacturing or retail, there are ERP systems built with features specific to industries like retail, manufacturing, and services.
 These industry-specific ERPs come with pre-configured features and workflows that can streamline your operations and improve efficiency.

 Both on-premise and cloud-based ERP systems have their advantages.
 The best choice for your business depends on your specific requirements and priorities.
 Consider factors like cost, scalability, security, and customization when making your decision.